danknights/mice5035/tutorials/01_preprocessing/README.md

 q

 # Now run paired-end wgs data, no stitching (use a different output folder!)
-time shi7.py -i /home/mice5035/public/preprocessing/wgs-paired/fastq -o wgs-paired-no-stitching --flash False
+python /home/knightsd/public/mice5035/shi7/shi7.py -i /home/mice5035/public/preprocessing/wgs-paired/fastq -o wgs-paired-no-stitching --flash False

 # use the log file to answer these questions:
 # How long were the average reads in each sample?